-In this example, you prescribe the angular trajectory of a four-bar revolute joint.
-You prescribe that trajectory directly using the Revolute Joint block.
-You then sense and plot the actuation torque required to achieve the prescribed trajectory.
+In this tutorial, you prescribe the time-varying crank angle of a four-bar linkage using a Revolute Joint block.
+Then, during simulation, you sense the actuation torque at the same joint corresponding to the prescribed motion.

-In the dialog box of the Base-Crank Revolute Joint block, specify these parameter settings.
+In the dialog box of the Base-Crank Revolute Joint block, specify the following parameters settings.